Below find information about the team members who make up the Intact Centre on Climate Adaptation.

 Dr. Feltmate is the Head of the Intact Centre on Climate Adaptation, University of Waterloo.
 Previous positions he has held include Vice President, Sustainable Development, Bank of Montreal; Director, Sustainable Development, Ontario Power Generation; Partner, Sustainable Investment Group/YMG Capital Management.
 He has written textbooks on Sustainable Banking and Aquatic Ecology.

-Dr. Feltmate is on the Advisory Table, National Adaptation Strategy, Canada.
+Dr. Feltmate was on the Advisory Table, National Adaptation Strategy, Canada.
 He is Sustainable Finance Council member, Global Risk Institute, and he is a member of Climate Proof Canada (Insurance Bureau of Canada).
-Dr. Feltmate is Expert Member, International ISO Strategic Advisory Group, ESG, and he is on the Science, Innovation and Policy Board of Canada’s Forest Trust.
-He is on the Climate Advisory Board, Minister of Environment (Ontario).
-Blair was Chair, Federal Government of Canada Expert Panel on Climate Adaptation.
+Dr. Feltmate is on the Science, Innovation and Policy Board of Canada’s Forest Trust.
+He was Chair, Federal Government of Canada Expert Panel on Climate Adaptation and Resilience.

 Dr. Feltmate was a NSERC Postdoctoral Fellow (University of Waterloo).
 He holds a Ph.D. in Theoretical and Applied Ecology (University of Toronto), Master’s in Sustainable Development (Wilfrid Laurier University), Master’s in Zoology (University of Toronto), and Hon.
 Bachelor’s Biology (University of Toronto).
-He is generally interviewed by the media 100 times per year on climate change/ESG related issues.
+He is generally interviewed by the media 100 times per year.

 Email: bfeltmate@uwaterloo.ca